-The notice also would have to include the categories of nonpublic personal financial information about the licensee's former customers that the licensee disclosed and the categories of affiliates and nonaffiliated third parties to whom the licensee disclosed nonpublic personal financial information about the licensee's former customers, other than those parties to whom the licensee disclosed information as permitted under the bill.
-If a licensee disclosed nonpublic personal financial information to a nonaffiliated third party as permitted by the bill and no other exception in the bill applied to that disclosure, the notice would have to include a separate description of the categories of information the licensee disclosed and the categories of the third parties with whom the licensee had contracted.
+The notices also must include the categories of nonpublic personal financial information about the licensee's former customers that the licensee discloses and the categories of affiliates and nonaffiliated third parties to whom the licensee discloses nonpublic personal financial information about the licensee's former customers, other than those parties to whom the licensee discloses information as permitted under the bill.
+If a licensee discloses nonpublic personal financial information to a nonaffiliated third party as permitted by the bill and no other exception in the bill applies to that disclosure, the notice must include a separate description of the categories of information the licensee discloses and the categories of the third parties with whom the licensee has contracted.

-In addition, the notice would have to include: an explanation of the consumer's right under the bill to opt out of the disclosure of nonpublic personal financial information to nonaffiliated third parties, including the method by which the consumer could exercise that right at that time; any disclosures that the licensee made under the Federal Fair Credit Reporting Act, Title VI of the Consumer Credit Protection Act; the licensee's policies and practices with respect to protecting the confidentiality and security of nonpublic personal financial information; and, any disclosure that the licensee made under the following provision.
+In addition, the notices must include: an explanation of the consumer's right under the bill to opt out of the disclosure of nonpublic personal financial information to nonaffiliated third parties, including the method by which the consumer may exercise that right at that time; any disclosures that the licensee makes under the Federal Fair Credit Reporting Act, Title VI of the Consumer Credit Protection Act; the licensee's policies and practices with respect to protecting the confidentiality and security of nonpublic personal financial information; and any disclosure that the licensee makes under the following provision.

-If a licensee disclosed nonpublic financial information, as authorized under the bill, the licensee would not be required to list those exceptions in the initial or annual notices.
-When describing the categories of parties to whom disclosure was made, the licensee would be required to state only that it made disclosures to other affiliated or nonaffiliated third parties, as applicable, as permitted by law.
+If a licensee discloses nonpublic financial information, as authorized under the bill, the licensee is not required to list those exceptions in the initial or annual notices.
+When describing the categories of parties to whom disclosure is made, the licensee must state only that it makes disclosures to other affiliated or nonaffiliated third parties, as applicable, as permitted by law.

-Instead of providing the information required under these provisions, and if a licensee did not disclose and did not want to reserve the right to disclose nonpublic personal financial information about customers or former customers to affiliates or nonaffiliated third parties except as authorized under the bill, the licensee could state that fact as part of a simplified notice so long as the licensee provided the following information: categories of nonpublic personal financial information that the licensee collected; the licensee's policies and practices with respect to protecting the confidentiality and security of nonpublic personal financial information; any disclosure that the licensee made under the bill; and a statement that the licensee made disclosures to other affiliated or nonaffiliated third parties, as applicable, as permitted by law.
+Instead of providing the information required under these provisions, and if a licensee does not disclose and does not want to reserve the right to disclose nonpublic personal financial information about customers or former customers to affiliates or nonaffiliated third parties except as authorized under the bill, the licensee may state that fact as part of a simplified notice so long as the licensee provides the following information: categories of nonpublic personal financial information that the licensee collects; the licensee's policies and practices with respect to protecting the confidentiality and security of nonpublic personal financial information; any disclosure that the licensee makes under the bill; and a statement that the licensee makes disclosures to other affiliated or nonaffiliated third parties, as applicable, as permitted by law

-The licensee's initial notice could include categories of nonpublic personal financial information that the licensee reserved the right to disclose in the future but did not currently disclose; and categories of affiliates or nonaffiliated third parties to whom the licensee reserved the right in the future to disclose but to whom the licensee did not currently disclose nonpublic personal financial information.
+The licensee's initial notice may include categories of nonpublic personal financial information that the licensee reserves the right to disclose in the future but does not currently disclose; and categories of affiliates or nonaffiliated third parties to whom the licensee reserves the right in the future to disclose but does not currently disclose nonpublic personal financial information.